Xiuchen519/Amazon-KDDCUP-23/README.md

 | bert-base-japanese-whole-word-masking (JP) | https://huggingface.co/cl-tohoku/bert-base-japanese-whole-word-masking |
 | roberta-base (UK)                          | https://huggingface.co/roberta-base                          |

-**Training method**: For each session in training dataset, the last item is used as target item and the recent 5 items are used as user history.
+**Training method**: For each session in the training dataset, the last item is used as the target item and the recent 5 items are used as user history.
 We concatenate the 5 items' text to form the query and we use sampled-softmax with in-batch negative sampling.

 **How to run**: